ihzhang/Municipal-Boundary-Changes/LODES_Data/readme.txt

 - for years 2010 and 2014
 Total of 49*4=196 files.

+- NOTE: the bash script is currently buggy, for 100% chance of this working, just run the Python script!
+Unfortunately this means uncompressing and moving around the files manuallly.

 files:
 readme.txt: this file
 lodes_data_download_script.py: The Python script contains a web scraper using Selenium (overkill! made initially when I didn't realize that all the download links are very systematically written)